Permits, Passes & Reservations

 Ferries

 Many of Washington’s ferries ply the waters of the Salish Sea and are operated by Washington State Ferries.
-To ensure a smooth and safe experience, always check the requirements of your specific route in advance.
+To ensure a smooth experience, always check the requirements of your route in advance.
 Here are a few general tips:

 - A vehicle reservation is not a ticket.
 It has no cost unless you don’t show up, in which case you’ll be charged a fee.